Sep 04 2009

 The reasons the Compost Pail is one of those great Gifts for Gardeners are threefold:

 - Nobody needs a compost crock, but they do make garden composting a whole lot easier.
 So whilst they are practical and useful they are still a bit of a luxury the more frugal amongst us would not buy for themselves.
+And there are some great kitchen compost pail reviews online.

 - They’re not too expensive!
 Yey, cheap gifts for gardeners!
 In fact you can pay as much as you like but $20-$30 gets you a good quality compost pail that should perform well and look good.